Executive Coaching for Senior Women in Technology

 Plus, junior women are watching you.

-Meanwhile, you're dealing with your own imposter syndrome and thinking "I don't have great advice because I'm still figuring this out."
+Meanwhile, you're dealing elements of with your own imposter syndrome and thinking "I don't have great advice because I'm still figuring this out."

 Burnout is real at this level.